 They go on to talk about the importance of company alignment to ensure all decision-makers are singing from the same songbook.

-“Continue to collaborate closely with other departments – legal, human resources, accounting, sales, the c-suite and beyond – to secure buy-in from across your organization on key messages, Q&As, company policies and next steps from across your organization.
+“Continue to collaborate closely with other departments – legal, human resources, accounting, sales, the c-suite and beyond – to secure buy-in from across your organisation on key messages, Q&As, company policies and next steps from across your organisation.
 Identify, align on and train a single company executive to serve as public spokesperson.
 And remember to establish and clearly articulate where employees, key stakeholders, the media and customers can turn for more information.”

 It is all about ensuring your organisation is trusted and working hard to communicate useful information in a timely manner.